PERMEABLE LANDSCAPE AS NEIGHBORHOOD TREASURE IN SAN FRANCISCO

 SUPPORT: Quite a number of sidewalk landscaping projects have benefited by the financial support of local grants.
 Notably, the City of San Francisco's "Community Challenge Grant" gave over $65,000 in their January 2009 round and the San Francisco Parks Trust 'Innovator Award offers $500 to $2,000 per project.
 (1/09)

 PROJECT: "Hanging Basket Intervention Project" - Planted hanging baskets are gaining popularity in San Francisco and while beautiful, daily watering and use of 'disposable' plants keeps them far from being sustainable.
-Plant*SF has initiated climate adapted, self-propogating alternatives that are now hung at the Hallidie Plaza/Powell Street BART station.
+Plant*SF has initiated climate adapted, self-propogating alternatives.
 View sample HERE.
 (10/08)

 RESOURCE: "Free Plants" for your community and/or public space garden are now available through the San Francisco Parks Trust's "Plant Bank".
 See www.sfpt.org for details.
 (8/4/08)